-AntiNote: The following interview was conducted by phone in the final hour of last month’s hostage situation in Istanbul by Ahmet Şik, a prominent Turkish opposition journalist who has been jailed for his writing in the past, with the two hostage-takers themselves.
+AntiNote: The following interview was conducted by phone by Ahmet Şik in the final hour of last month’s hostage situation in Istanbul. Şik is a prominent Turkish opposition journalist who has been jailed for his writing in the past.
+He spoke with the two hostage-takers.

 At any rate, there was not much time for this kind of social media speculation, much less for real information-gathering, since the Turkish authorities immediately forbade the broadcast media from reporting on the hostage situation, the violence that ended it, or the public outcry that followed.
 Alternative and opposition print and online outlets insufficient in their condemnation of the act were tarred as supporters of terrorism, a pretext the Turkish authorities have used in the past to harass, intimidate, imprison, and incite violence against journalists.
 And a few days later, the Turkish government imposed a short-lived ban on Facebook, Twitter and YouTube in the country.